rdmpage/wikidata-taxon-publication/README.md

 referenceType | Term to describe the role the reference plays, drawn from  (Reference Type GBIF Vocabulary)[http://rs.gbif.org/vocabulary/gbif/reference_type.xml], for example “original”, “combination”.
 If the role is not known this field is empty. modified | Unix timestamp for last time this record was modified (can use this as a filter to only add most recent records).

-The data file is stored sorted by `scientificName` which makes it easy to browse and also should make it easier to display diffs between versions.
+The data file `wikidata.tsv` lacks a header row so that we can sort it if needed.

 ### Roles for references